Luming-L/Project/PeakRecall.md

 In our case, we just have normalized ATAC-seq signal tracks in BedGraph and thus cannot extend reads, the genome-wide average signal will be used as noise.
 We can calculate it as:
 (_sum_of_signals_in_all_bins/genome_zise)*bin_size_
 We generate a BedGraph file to store the lambda.
+The orginal command `callpeak` turn on `--nolambda` option, which means MACS will use the background lambda as local lambda.
+This means MACS will not consider the local bias at peak candidate regions.
 In step 6, the ATAC-seq signal at each genomic location stored in BedGraph will be tested against the lambda  with Poisson distribution.
 The score in the output file is -log10(p-value)s or -log10(q-value)s (according to the option `-m`) for each location.
 The main function `callpeak` by default uses 0.05 as q-value (minimum FDR) cutoff to call significant regions.
 So in our case, we set `-m qpois` in `bdgcmp` and `-c 1.301` in `bdgpeakcall`.
 ```bash